-1. Applies to all buildings.
+1. Applies to all buildings and lots.

-- 1. Only one primary building may be built on each lot. - 2.
-Only one accessory building may be built on each lot except: - a.
-Within permitted buildings groups. - On lots actively used for agricultural uses, additional non-residential accessory buildings that support agricultural activities are permitted. - When an Accessory Building is attached to the Primary Building, an additional detached Accessory Building is permitted. - An accessory building may not permanently occupy a lot without a primary building except: - On lots actively used for commercial agricultural uses, an accessory building or buildings may occupy a lot without a primary building. - An accessory building may be built on a lot prior to a primary building only if both the primary and accessory buildings have been permitted according to the standards of this Code.
+- Only one Primary Building may be built on each lot or virtual - Only one Accessory Building may be built on each lot or virtual lot except: - a.
+Within permitted building groups. - On lots actively used for agricultural uses, additional non-residential accessory buildings that support agricultural activities are permitted. - When an Accessory Building is attached to the Primary Building, an additional detached Accessory Building is permitted. - An Accessory Building may not permanently occupy a lot without a primary building except: - On lots actively used for commercial agricultural uses, an accessory building or buildings may occupy a lot without a primary building. - b.
+An accessory building may be built on a lot prior to a primary building only if both the primary and accessory buildings have been permitted according to the standards of this Code.